The Def Guide to the Zzap! 64 Music Charts and Sound Ratings.

 - Only Rob Hubbard (5), Martin Galway (2) and Fred Gray (2) have more than one entry in this top 15 list – Fred Gray’s Mission A.D. being the other, and another vastly under-rated piece in my view.

-- Wally Beben’s soundtrack to Tetris is the longest piece in the top 15, at over 25 minutes long, and is still waiting for someone to do it the full remix justice, if anyone fancies the challenge
+- Wally Beben’s soundtrack to Tetris is the longest piece in the top 15, at over 25 minutes long, and as Kwed himself pointed out, there is an excellent version on Marcel Donné's Waiting For SID CD release.
+A non-commercial version of this would still be welcomed.

 - Thing on a Spring, along with The Fourth Protocol, were the first games to get the 98% sound rating (issue 4, August 1985)